All-Hands-AI/OpenHands/tests/integration/README.md

 ```bash
 ./tests/integration/regenerate.sh
 ```
-Note that this will make several calls to your LLM_MODEL, potentially costing money!
+Note that this will run existing tests first and call real LLM_MODEL only for failed tests, but it still costs money!
 If you don't want to cover the cost, ask one of the maintainers to regenerate for you.
 You might also be able to fix the tests by hand.